shakib1729/virtual-stocks/README.md

 ### Project Overview

-- Play with virtual stocks.
+- Play with virtual stocks:
   - Users on registering get a $1000 credit using which they can purchase stocks.
   - Learn basic stock trading without using real money.

 - Portfolio summary:
   - Get an overview of the entire portfolio, including individual profit/loss and overall profit/loss.

 - Explore stocks: